allisonmolski/latin102portfolio/translation2.md

 Identify the form of sagittis.
 Why does Hyginus use this case?

-accusative, plural, feminine.❌ Hyginus uses this case because the arrows are the direct object.
+ablative, plural, feminine.
+Hyginus uses this case because the arrows are the means /instrument.

 Identify the form of moriens.

-infinitve❌ present participle
+present participle, active, masculine, nominative, singular

 Identify felle.
 Why does Hyginus use this case?

-singular, neuter, ablative **Why?** ❌
+singular, neuter, ablative.
+It expresses instrument

 Identify the form of tinctas.